MattHalloran/ReactGraphQLTemplate/README.md

     1. `cd packages/ui `
     2. `yarn build`
     3. `yarn analyze`
 **Note**: If `yarn analyze` is not working, then the source-map-explorer is likely unable to open your web browser.
-In this case, try running it directly with the `--html` flag (i.e. `npx source-map-explorer --html source-tree.html <bundles_location>`).
+In this case, try running it directly with the `--html` flag (i.e. `npx source-map-explorer --html source-tree.html <bundles_location>`) (vite example [must have sourcemap set to `true`]: `npx source-map-explorer --html source-tree.html dist/assets/*`).
 Then open the generated file directly

 **NOTE**: When testing for performance, make sure you are running a production build.
 This can be set with `NODE_ENV` in the .env file.
 If you would like to test performance locally, make sure the `SERVER_LOCATION` variable is set to 'local'.
 Just be mindful that certain performance features (such as cache policy) may be handled by Nginx, so they won't be available locally.